delickate/DotNet/README.md

-DotNet
+Asp.Net
 ======

-VB.Net Development for website and desktop applications
+Development for website and desktop applications